 Lawyer ethics require the zealous representation of a client’s interests.
 Your interests are to receive payment for your injuries.
 The defendant’s and their insurer’s attorneys seek to keep the amount paid out to as little as possible.

 If, five years ago, you dislocated your right shoulder after falling off a bicycle, you likely sought medical treatment and missed some work.
 Having made a full recovery, in your mind the shoulder issue is all behind you.
-Now, five years later, you are involved in a car accident caused by another driver’s negligence.
+Now, five years later, you are involved in a car accident in Colorado caused by another driver’s negligence.
 After being taken to the hospital, you are diagnosed with a severe shoulder injury.
 Surgery is required, and then extensive physical therapy and rehabilitation are needed.

 Very soon thereafter, the insurance companies may contact you.
 One of the first questions they may ask is about that prior shoulder dislocation.
 This is because they want to argue that what happened was merely an aggravation of a pre-existing condition, in the hopes that they can offer a smaller settlement amount.
 What you deserve is a fair settlement in an amount properly addressing the extent of your injuries.